aws-solutions-library-samples/guidance-for-processing-overhead-imagery-on-aws/README.md

 ### Ubuntu (EC2)

-A bootstrap script is available in `./scripts/ec2_bootstrap_ubuntu.sh` to automatically install all necessary dependencies for a Ubuntu EC2 instance to deploy the OSML demo.
+A bootstrap script is available in `./scripts/ec2_bootstrap_ubuntu.sh` to automatically install all necessary dependencies for an Ubuntu EC2 instance to deploy the OSML demo.

 This requires EC2 instance with internet connectivity.
 Insert into EC2 User Data during instance configuration or run as root once EC2 instance is running.

 Known good configuration for EC2 instance: